MicrosoftDocs/power-platform/power-platform/admin/managed-environment-enable.md

 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - This feature is being gradually rolled out across regions and might not be available yet in your region.

-## Enable Managed Environment in the Power Platform admin center
+## Enable or edit Managed Environment in the Power Platform admin center

 Follow these steps to enable Managed Environment.

 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com).

+2. Select the check mark to the left of an environment.

-2. On the command bar, select **Managed Environment**.
+3. On the command bar, for an unmanaged environment, select **Enable Managed Environment**.
+For a managed environment, select **Edit Managed Environment**.

 3. Configure Managed Environment settings and then select **Enable**.